mattfarina/test-circleci-compare/README.md

 A test repo to work out detecting files changed and reacting to one file changing

-i can haz moar testing
+i can haz moar testing plz